Martín Ojeda

-Martín Exequiel Ojeda (born 27 November 1998) is an Argentine professional footballer who plays as a winger for Major League Soccer club Orlando City SC.
+Martín Exequiel Ojeda (born 27 November 1998), colloquially known as Tincho, is an Argentine professional footballer who plays as a winger or attacking midfielder for Major League Soccer club Orlando City.

 Career

 Ojeda began his senior career with Ferro Carril Oeste of Primera B Nacional.
 His debut appearance for the club arrived on 30 January 2016 against Atlético Paraná, playing eighty-five minutes and scoring Ferro Carril Oeste's only goal in a 1–1 draw.
 He scored two more goals in twenty further appearances during 2016.
 After twenty-four appearances and two goals in his second campaign, Ojeda departed in July 2017 to join Primera División side Racing Club.
 He made his first top-flight appearance on 17 September versus Banfield, which was one of sixteen matches in his opening season as they finished in seventh place.

 After appearing just twice in 2018–19, in the Copa Sudamericana against Corinthians on both occasions, Ojeda left on loan in July 2019 to fellow Primera División team Huracán.
 He made a total of twelve appearances, scoring in his final league match on 7 March 2020 against Banfield.

+Orlando City

+2023–24 seasons

 On 7 January 2023, Ojeda signed a three-year designated player contract with an additional two option years with Orlando City of Major League Soccer.
+Ojeda scored his first goal for the club in a 2–1 loss to Charlotte FC on 18 March.
+In his first season, Ojeda only contributed five goals and did not record any assists.
+Ojeda described his debut season as not meeting his expectations, saying that at times he "felt good", but that he often felt "incomplete" and that he wasn't being good enough of a use to the team.

+On 20 July 2024, during a match against New York City FC, Ojeda simulated getting struck by NYCFC player Strahinja Tanasijević, causing Tanasijević to receive a yellow card.
+Six days later for Ojeda's actions against Tanasijević, Major League Soccer's Disciplinary Committee announced that Ojeda was fined for violating the Simulation-Embellishment policy.
+By the end of the 2024 season, Ojeda scored seven goals and made 13 assists in 45 appearances across all competitions, tying him with Nicolás Lodeiro for the most assists for the club in the season and making him only second to Facundo Torres in total goal contributions with twenty.
+However, Ojeda led the club for the most assists with 12 in the regular season.